 The Smelling Power

 During the million years of evolution, turtles have mainly developed a brilliant smelling power.
-Sometimes, you will be surprised to notice that turtles will address its food only by smelling it.
-Also, it senses the live food form a distance.
+Sometimes, you will be surprised to notice that turtles will address their food only by smelling it.
+Also, it senses the live food from a distance.

 Thus, the turtles’ smelling capacity is linked to their well-being.

 Hence, the turtle will soon address your distinctive smell as you feed it regularly.
 So, whenever you are close to it, it will sense your scent in the air and sometimes try to come to you.
 However, don’t expect your turtle to recognize you from a really long distance as such dogs.

 Probably, the auditory sense is the weakest of all turtle senses.
 It can only recognize low-frequency sounds.
 However, it fails to address high-pitched sounds.

 Henceforth, it might not pick up your vibrations immediately unless it is a Super Turtle.
 Nonetheless, once it gets used to your frequency level while walking around it, you can expect the turtle to recognize you with the vibrations.

 One of my turtle friends claimed that his turtle recognizes him even in darkness only by the sound he creates while walking.